tfaziz/Segmenting-Clustering-Neighborhoods-Toronto/README.md

 This project is assignment week 3 of the Applied Data Science Capstone course

 ## Segmenting-Clustering-Neighborhoods-Toronto-1.ipynb
-This is a way of scrapping table from Wikipedia, putting them in a dataframe, eliminating unnecessary words, and removing missing values from tables.
+This is a way of :
+-scrapping table from Wikipedia
+-putting them in a dataframe
+-eliminating unnecessary words
+-removing missing values from tables.

 ## Segmenting-Clustering-Neighborhoods-Toronto-2.ipynb
 This is a way of :